APachaury/Wear_Leveling_Simulator/README.md

 ---

 ## Additional Notes
-The code is heavily commented and documented, for my own reference.
+The code is commented and documented, for my own reference.

 Any suggestions or constructive criticism are most welcome.